cole-k/cyclegg/README.md

 As of 2a6aa34, when run with a timeout of 5s.

-IsaPlanner: 78/86 benchmarks
+- IsaPlanner benchmarks: 78/86
-CLAM: 30/50 benchmarks
+- CLAM benchmarks: 30/50

 ## The name